zhaoyan24/Stock-price-forecasting-using-LSTM-and-WRDS-data/README.md

 3. Enter your desired stock ticker (e.g., TSLA, AAPL) when prompted.

 4. View the generated prediction plot and loss curve.
+## Part 8 AI Disclosure

+This README and the accompanying code were refined with the assistance of Doubao AI (access date: 2026-04-20).
+The AI was used for:

+- Structuring the project documentation

+- Summarizing model architecture and results

+- Formatting the README for clarity

+All code implementation, data analysis, and interpretation of results are the original work of the author.